 - Nature: hiking the moorland of Krumbach

 - Architecture: mixing practicality and art with BUS:STOP Krumbach

 - The clash: hiking the Georunde Rindberg

 - Day 6-7: Kleinwalsertal: a hike, a garden and the end of the world

 On the border of the regions Brandnertal and Montafon in Vorarlberg, lies the Lunersee or Luner Lake.
 Once a purely natural lake, its depth was increased by 72 meters by the construction of a hydroelectric dam in 1958.

 Don't let that fool you, though: aside from that dam and the cable car station, this area is dominated by the mountain scenery of the Ratikon range.

 While it is located at 1,970 meters above sea level, the Lunersee isn't just a place for daredevils.
 Yes, you can go climbing here, but there are also different hiking trails and some even bring their rods for a peaceful afternoon of fishing.

 Why I was there?

-The Lunersee was my first stop of a week-long trip around the Austrian Vorarlberg region.
-There were quite a few hikes on the program and the loop-trail around the Lunersee proved to be the perfect warmer-up.
+The Lunersee was my first stop on a week-long trip around the Austrian Vorarlberg region.
+There were quite a few hikes on the program and the loop trail around the Lunersee proved to be the perfect warmer-up.